Lake Guernsey State Park near Guernsey Wyoming is one of the best places to see the preserved wagon wheel ruts from the days of the Oregon Trail.

 Pompeys Pillar in Montana features the etched name of William Clark of the 1804 Lewis and Clark Expedition.
 Also, Register Cliff which is about two miles southeast of Guernsey has what they refer to as a "chalkboard" where wagon train pioneers wrote their names.
 It's estimated that about 500,000 emigrants traveled these trails between 1843 and 1869.

 The completion of the transcontinental railroad in 1869 meant much less travel over the trail.
 The Oregon Trail site was about one days journey from the safety of Fort Laramie therefore it was a well used overnight stopping point for wagon trains.
-The landmark still remains in good condition much like it looked to settlers journeying west over 150 years ago. trading post was located near the cliff that also served as a Pony Express stop in 1861 and a regular stage station after that.
+The landmark still remains in good condition much like it looked to settlers journeying west over 150 years ago.
+A trading post was located near the cliff that also served as a Pony Express stop in 1861 and a regular stage station after that.
 All these places can be found and visited on a short road trip around the Guernsey Wyoming area.

 Visit Guernsey Lake